SinnyLang/AndroidJuceDspInterface/README.md

 ## TODO List
  - Enable PCM processer interface of equalizer
- - To add 10 frequencies control interface
+ - Enable 10 frequencies control interface
+ - To encapsulate an equalizer class for easier audio adjustment
  - To add other Audio Effect

 ## How to use